shomechakraborty/housing_price_prediction_model/README.md

 occupied by people of color, the avoidance of use of demographic factors such as race and ethnicity by home occupants helps to mitigate Legacy Bias in the model.

-Sources of Contraints and Potential Error: It is important to keep in mind that the scope of this model is limited to low-to-mid income socioeconomic areas, as that is the scope of ares represented by the homes in the training dataset.
+Constraints and Sources of Potential Error: It is important to keep in mind that the scope of this model is limited to low-to-mid income socioeconomic areas, as that is the scope of ares represented by the homes in the training dataset.
 Possible sources of error which may exist in the model in predicting housing prices may come from variability in housing prices and markets between different cities and regions in the US.
 An additional issue in the dataset used for this model was the vast differences in the numerical ranges between data input